andrewacashner/hearingfaithms/chapters/chapter-3.md

 sung poetry, the piece challenges listeners to hear the divine voice---the voice of Christ, the "unspeaking Word"---through the voices of the chorus.

-Within a Neoplatonic theological tradition, Catholics believed that singing and listening to singing in this way could unite the human community in harmony with each other with Christ, through the ritual of the church.
-Within the Spanish literary tradition of *conceptismo*, in which, under a single governing conceit, a poem may be read in two or more ways simultaneously, these metamusical pieces create a parallel discourse on music and theology by playing on the rich symbolic heritage of musical words and concepts.
+Within a Neoplatonic theological tradition, these pieces connected faith and hearing by making Christ the Word audible through poetic and musical structures.
+In a sense they "incarnate" the poetry and give it material form through musical performance in a specific place and time.
+At the same time they point beyond sounding music to higher forms of music.
-In the terms of Boethius, these pieces use *musica instrumentalis* to point beyond themselves to higher forms of music---to the *musica humana*, the harmony of body and soul, and of human society; *musica mundana*, the harmony of the planetary and astral spheres; and even beyond the material world, to the music of the *cielo Empyreo* (Empyrean or Heaven as oposed to *heavens* or sky).
+In the terms of Boethius, they use *musica instrumentalis* (musical performance) as a way of tuning *musica humana* (the harmony of body and soul, and of people in society) in accord with the order of nature, reflected in *musica mundana* (the music of the cosmic spheres).
-At that higher level, these pieces evoke the song of saints and angels, and even the mysterious harmonies of the Godhead: three persons in one Trinity, and the two natures of Christ as man and God.
+Even beyond these three levels of music, metamusical pieces point to the ethereal harmonies of supernatural Heaven (*cielo Empyreo*, the Empyrean), including the chorus of saints and angels, the mysterious unity of the Trinity, and the dual nature of Christ as both human and divine.

-These pieces connected faith and hearing by making Christ the Word audible through poetic and musical structures; in fact they in a sense "incarnate" the poetry and give it material form through musical performance in a specific place and time.
+Catholics believed that singing and listening to singing in this way could unite the human community in harmony with each other with Christ, through the ritual of the church.
 The ingenuity of the structures suggests that the creators and performers of these villancicos sought primarily not to teach doctrine, but to promote doxology---glorifying God through contemplative devotion.
-They invite listeners to respond to the mystery of the Incarnation in awe, wonder, and adoration.
+They invite listeners to respond to the mystery of the Incarnation in awe, wonder, and adoration; they do this by first inspiring listeners to marvel at the musical virtuosity of the "voices of the chapel choir."

 This chapter is a detailed study of the poetry, music, and theological context of one villancico---Padilla' *Voces, las de la capilla*---and to a lesser